-How can we teach our kids to pray?
-It’s not as difficult as you may think.
+How can you teach your kids to pray?
+It's not as difficult as you may think.
 You can raise kids who change the world through prayer too!

 My twelve-year-old son and I sat on the back porch swing, swaying in the last afternoon rays of sunshine.

 My heart was heavy as I told him of a friend's daughter who was going through some intense times of rebellion.
 He listened and slowly nodded, a small “this is all-too-familiar” smirk playing on his face.
 He'd known this path well.

 Then I turned to him and asked him: “Would you join with me in praying for this girl?”

 He looked over at me, his eyes meeting mine for a quiet moment.

 I looked down at the ground, my foot playing in the dirt below.
 “You know, I came to you because you understand what this girl is feeling.
 You know how to pray for her.
 You know her needs, and through prayer, you can guide her and her family toward healing and hope… in a way that I just can't.”